-On 2 August 2018, OQ Aromatics entered into a long-term loan facility agreement with a commercial bank for the amount RO 173.3 million (USD 450 million) in order to refinance the old Aromatics loan.
+On 2 August 2018 the OQ Aromatics LLC entered into a long-term loan facility agreement with a commercial bank for the amount USD 450 million (RO 173.3 million) in order to refinance the old Aromatics loan.
 The loan is denominated in US dollars.
+The loan was fully repaid during the year.
+The maturity profile of the loan was as follows last year.